 There is one very important question you need to ask yourself before you choose between the Fenix 5X and Fenix 5: How important is mapping to you?
 If it's incredibly important, then you shouldn't hesitate to snag the 5X.
 It's a wonderful, if expensive, adventure watch that'll give you everything you need.

-However, if mapping isn't that important for you, you really don't have a reason to spend the extra for a feature you're mostly meh about.
+However, if the mapping isn't that important for you, you don't have a reason to spend the extra for a feature you're mostly meh about.
 In that case, you're better off going for the Fenix 5.
-Either way, you're getting all the same great sports tracking, the great running features and enough ruggedness to survive any adventure.
+Either way, you're getting all the same great sports tracking, great running features and enough ruggedness to survive any adventure.